<< Back to the Curl PUT example

 HTTP PUT is one of the commonly used methods of the HTTP protocol.
 The PUT method creates a new resource on the server or replaces an existing resource with the request payload.
 Unlike the PATCH method, the PUT request data must contain the complete representation of the resource.
 The HTTP PUT method is defined as idempotent, which means that multiple identical HTTP PUT requests must have the same effect as a single request.

 How to send data using the PUT method with Curl?

 You can pass data to Curl using the -d or -F command-line options as with any other Curl request.
-Note that Curl will automatically select application/x-www-form-urlencoded content type for the -d command line parameter and multipart/form-data for the -F command line parameter unless you explicitly specify your custom Content-Type using the parameter command line -H. For example, to send JSON data to the server, you need to use the -H "Content-Type: application/json" command-line parameter to explicitly specify the data type in your PUT request.
+Curl will automatically select application/x-www-form-urlencoded content type for the -d command line parameter and multipart/form-data for the -F command line parameter unless you explicitly specify your custom Content-Type using the -H parameter.
+For example, to send JSON data to the server, you need to use the -H "Content-Type: application/json" command-line parameter to explicitly specify the data type in your PUT request.

 Curl PUT Request Syntax